georgalis/pub/know/music/660e-requeues.md

 107,Stan_Getz-Youre_Blase-Cool_^jw0Cg7hCwOc.m4a-ss1035-to1289-t0.9574-p0.0078-c3-F-ln-cps1-v5db.mp3
 805,Dave_Brubeck-Georgia_On_My_Mind_^WVLKN-Zp13E.opus-to399.11-t0.920-p0.01-c5-F-ln-cps1-v5db.mp3

-Similarlly,
+Similarly,
 Rondo
 Caprice

 chords that make notes
 <pre>
-t=4 ss=3:53:26 to=3:53:29 f2rb2mp3 _^G7sDg8_26N8.opus lower_resonents
+t=4 ss=3:53:26 to=3:53:29 f2rb2mp3 _^G7sDg8_26N8.opus lower_resonances
 t=10 ss=3:54:27.25 to=3:54:28.4  _^G7sDg8_26N8.opus higher_harmonics
 t=20 ss=4:57:23 to=4:57:25.5 _^G7sDg8_26N8.opus sustain_induced_bass
-t=0.95 ss=5:12:25.5 to=5:12:47 _^G7sDg8_26N8.opus prephotious_pattern
+t=0.95 ss=5:12:25.5 to=5:12:47 _^G7sDg8_26N8.opus propitious_pattern
 </pre>

 While the original tempos expected a more
    hypnotic effect
-; to convey . experience tonality convayence
+; to convey . experience tonality conveyance
-   the sadness of tonality we recognise these works are more operated
+   the sadness of tonality we recognize these works are more operated
    the time of , often the original tries to achieve we miss the the
    tempo Somber